All-Hands-AI/OpenHands/.github/ISSUE_TEMPLATE/small_enhancements.md

 name: Small Enhancements
 description: Suggest a small enhancement for OpenHands.
-For feature requests, use Discussions.
+For feature requests, use Feature Requests in Discussions.
 body:
   - type: textarea
     id: description